 Sure, retirement isn’t a trendy topic at happy hour.
 But concerns over investing in your future have a way of creeping up on you.
-In fact, respondents to a nationwide May 2016 survey by Bankrate indicate that not saving enough for retirement is a major financial regret.
+In fact, respondents to a nationwide May 2019 survey , indicate that not saving enough for retirement is a major financial regret (27% of people).

 The good news?
 Paying down your student loans while contributing towards your retirement (e.g. cruising the Mediterranean) is not only possible, but also very doable with the right strategy and just a little bit of patience.